jdeichsel/calamity/Rules.md

 	Triggers on any Players card may still occur

 - Effect "Reactions"
-	Upon a Player activating an effect, a card, or declaring an attack; any other Player in clockwise priority may:
+	Upon a Player activating an effect, a card, playing a unit, or declaring an attack; any other Player in clockwise priority may:
 	- Use any effect or card that can be activated during an Opponents Turn Phase
 	- The last effect activated is the first to resolve.
 All other effects will be resolved in opposite order of activation
 	- If no other Players activated any effects, the Player who activated the first effect may activate another effect
+	- If a card is destroyed (by another effect) before resolving, the effect will be negated

 Key Words:
 Exhausting: "Using" a **Ready** Card, by rotating it 90 degrees clockwise